Isotope Tracing

 Set up tracing

-The Tracing Editor panel sits on the right side of the Extract page, below the parameters sidebar.
-By default it's pre-configured for ¹³C tracing (M+1 and M+2):
+The Tracing Editor panel sits on the right side of the Extract page.
+By default, it is configured for ¹³C tracing (M+1 and M+2):

 | Isotopologue | Mass offset (Da) | Description |